HugoM25/HugoM25/README.md

+<h1> Hello there !👋 </h1>

-Hello there !
-My name is Hugo and I'm a student in computer science at UTBM !
+I'm Hugo and I'm a student in computer science at UTBM !
 I really like creating video games, automating content creation and solving problems.
 You can find here on my Github some of my projects.